 Enjoy nature (freely).
 Experience one of the largest private, non-profit nature centers in the country for free at Chippewa Nature Center in Midland.
 Your littles will love the Nature Play Area — and seeing the 1870s-style log cabin Homestead, complete with chickens, sheep, pigs, a cow, and a calf!

 Splash around.
-With half-a-dozen spray parks and splash pads in the Great Lakes Bay, you’ll have no problem finding a cool place to chill with the kids!
+With nearly half-a-dozen spray parks and splash pads in the Great Lakes Bay, you’ll have no problem finding a cool place to chill with the kids!
 From a spray park at Bay City State Park to a filtered-water, zero-depth splash park in Saginaw with three bays that cater to kiddos of different ages — be sure to pack extra suits and try them all!

 Find fun on the farm.
 Take the kids to tour a working heritage farm at Grandpa Tiny’s or a working dairy farm at Weiss Centennial Farm — then bring them to LeCronier’s Baby Acres where they can pet, hold, and even feed the baby animals!